 - Marx’ View of Class Conflict by R.J.
 Rummel

 - RUSSIA STARTLED BY AUSTRIAN NEWS: Bolsheviki, Immersed in Home Problems, Surprised at Revolt Stalin Predicted.
 PRESS WAXES ECSTATIC Believes Workers Will See Only Hope in Communism and Class Warfare.
 New York Times, February 18, 1934.
-By Walter Duranty (notoriously pro-Soviet journalist)
+By Walter Duranty (notorious shill for the Soviets, some say paid agent)

 - Hayek: Social Justice is a Meaningless Conception (1977 William F. Buckley ‘Firing Line’ episode – 14 min video)

-- Class Warfare: The New Bigotry – Barack Obama’s ‘you didn’t build that’ remark and other attempts to stir up class hatred.
+- Class Warfare: The New Bigotry by Charlotte Hays – Barack Obama’s ‘you didn’t build that’ remark and other attempts to stir up class hatred.

 - Social Justice Politics And Class Warfare by David Fiorazo - “… we have a media and an administration selling class warfare and massive spending – and people are buying it.”